 Can I Reuse the Instead SoftCup?

-The Soft Cup is designed to be a disposable product.
+The Instead Cup is designed to be a disposable product, similar to tampons and pads.
 This is unfortunate because you lose many of the advantages that a menstrual cup has over disposable pads and tampons, including the following:

 - Better for the environment

 - Huge money-saving potential.

-A common question that people have is whether or not you can reuse SoftCups two or three times, but just rinsing them off in between uses.
+A common question that people have is whether or not you can reuse them two or three times, but just rinsing them off in between uses.

 The company behind the Instead Disposable Menstrual Cup officially recommends against doing this with their product.
 It’s similar to a disposable plastic water bottles.
 Although it is indeed possible to use these things for years, it’s generally not recommended because the plastic wasn’t designed to stand up that kind of use without leaching chemicals.

 Sure, there are people on places like Reddit who mention doing this, but just because it’s possible doesn’t mean that you should!